okutse/foodborne_diseases/php2550_final_manuscript.md

 The burden of foodborne illnesses remains substantially high across the globe.
 Contaminated food has been implicated in 600 million incident cases of foodborne diseases and 420, 000 deaths per year worldwide with children below five years accounting for one-third of the total fatalities [@who2015], [@Lee2021].
 In the United States, foodborne illnesses result in about 128, 000 hospitalizations and about 3000 fatalities [@tanui2022machine].
 Known pathogens account for most of the reported cases with most illnesses being caused by noroviruses (58%), non-typhoid salmonella (11%), *Clostridium perfringens* (10%), and *Campylobacter SPP.* (9%) whereas non-typhoid salmonella (35%), and norovirus (26%) account for the most hospitalizations [@Scallan2011]. *Salmonella enterica*, *E-coli*, and *Listeria monocytogenes* remain the three most common pathogens linked to foodborne disease outbreaks, defined as two or more cases of a similar illness resulting from the ingestion of a common food [@tanui2022machine], [@gourama2020foodborne].

-*Listeria monocytogene* remains one of the most severe causes of foodborne-related disease burden despite its characterization with low morbidity, particularly, due to the severity of its clinical manifestations [@chlebicz2018campylobacteriosis], [@filipello2020attribution].
+Despite its characterization with low morbidity, *Listeria monocytogene* remains one of the most severe causes of foodborne-related disease burden, particularly, due to the severity of its clinical manifestations [@chlebicz2018campylobacteriosis], [@filipello2020attribution].
 The immuno-compromised, the elderly, pregnant women, and infants remain at high risk of listeriosis, a foodborne illness ranked as the third top cause of foodborne illness-associated deaths in the US [@lomonaco2015evolution].
 The US Centers for Disease Control and Prevention (CDC) notes that about 1600 cases of listeriosis are recorded annually with about 260 mortalities [@cdc2022].
 Outbreak investigations have shown links between these pathogens and specific food sources, a crucial phenomenon in identifying potential areas of food safety concerns including points of contamination and the current performance of foodborne illness prevention strategies [@tanui2022machine].
 Many foodborne listeriosis outbreaks have been linked to a variety of foods, but mostly to different types of meat [@matle2020review], [@hilliard2018genomic].
 The first laboratory-confirmed outbreak of listeriosis associated with meat products was caused by contaminated turkeys in 1988 [@schwartz1989investigation].
 Since then, most meat products have been associated with outbreaks or sporadic listeriosis, including processed vacuum-packed meat products [@chen2017prevalence] and sausage [@jensen2016molecular] among others.
 Similarly, contaminated non-meat foods including ice cream, and diced celery have been previously linked to outbreaks [@gaul2013hospital], [@pouillot2016infectious].
 In recent years, sporadic outbreaks of listeria have also been increasingly reported in developing countries across the globe [@de2014global].

 Technological advancements have seen increased attempts in leveraging the power of machine learning methods and core genome multilocus sequence typing (cgMLST) in the corroboration of epidemiological findings on food source attribution, in addition, to auditing the effect of public health interventions targeting the food chain on the food reservoirs [@tanui2022machine], [@Munck2020].
 This methodology enables differentiation of isolates and can be used to link them to their potential food sources in studies seeking to infer the food source of an outbreak given a pathogenic strain and ultimately result in a reduction in the incidence of foodborne illnesses [@tanui2022machine, @Munck2020].
 Since the pathogens associated with foodborne illnesses are prone to change, understanding the role of these changes in their adaptation to food handling practices is imperative in the effective surveillance of the distribution, as well as, the occurrence of the pathogens.
 Moreover, the use of genomic data with machine learning methods has gained precedence due to the ability of these methods to learn patterns in high-dimensional data sets which are then exploited in predictive models [@Munck2020].